42AbuDhabi/worst-hello-world/README.md

 # Here are the worst versions of "Hello World".

-Sensitive souls please refrain!
+:warning: **Sensitive souls please refrain!**